 The main purpose of the microscopic description in multi-agents system is to reveal and to forecast properties of the system that cannot be deduced only from a model of the physical system or from a set of assumptions about human behavior.
-Indeed, the simulations aim to bring explanations that arise from the interaction between a physical environment and the decisions of agents regarding their evolution in that environment.
+Indeed, the simulations aim to bring explanations that arise from the interaction between a physical environment and the decisions of agents regarding their actions in that environment.
 Also, because of the complexity of the physical environment, the interaction between the agents is not trivial and cannot be expected to be modeled by a simple law (e.g. congestion in traffic networks).
-Therefore, multi-agent simulations of systems with a physical reality generically consist of at least two components (Fig. 1; Ferber, 1999, Chap.
-4):
+Therefore, multi-agent simulations of systems with a physical reality generically consist of at least two components (Fig. 1):

 - The component(s) which compute(s) the physical aspects of the system (such as excluded volume, limits on acceleration, etc.).
-This will be called the mobility simulation (see Sec.
-2.2). - The component(s) which compute(s) the strategies of the agents.
+This simulation of mobile particles will be called the MobSim throughout this text (see Sec.
+2.2).
+The particles in this context can be vehicles (potentially occupied by several individuals) or single individuals (such as pedestrians). - The component(s) which compute(s) the strategies of the agents.
 This includes for example mode/route choice, activity scheduling, reaction to congestion, choice of residence, choice of workplace, etc. (see Sec.
 2.3).